ebola and exercise

 Because health is boring.

 Heart disease has been the number one cause of death in this country for decades.
 For one out of two of us suffering from heart disease, the first sign is death.
 That frightening statistic has not budged for years.
 The incidence of Diabetes has tripled in adults over the last twenty years and has increased exponentially in children.
-The data demonstrating the significant positive effects of consistent exercise upon cardiovascular health are overwhelming and most Diabetics who exercise and learn what and how to eat can be cured of their disease.
+The data demonstrating the significant positive effects of consistent exercise upon cardiovascular health are overwhelming.
+And most Diabetics who exercise and learn what and how to eat can be cured of their disease.

 What is one of the most serious risk to the health of the immune system?